yaskevich/epigraphy/README.md

 The same build could be compiled manually, according to the instruction below.

-### Basic setup
+### Setup

 Frontend web-server is a regular [Express.js](https://expressjs.com) application.
-The [scripts](/scripts/) that fill the database share dependencies with the frontend, but have independent codebase.
+The [CLI](/cli.js) that fill the database shares dependencies with the frontend, but has independent codebase.

+*Completely separate part of the project is task of MS Word files processing: the code is written in Perl and file parsing has to be run on Windows machine with Microsoft Office installed (and Perl, obviously).
+However, [in this repo](https://github.com/yaskevich/epidata/) preparsed files are provided.*

 #### Preparations